-Lucky Traditions Around the World
+Traditions of Luck and Superstition Around the World

 Shamrocks and Clovers- Ireland, Western Europe, and the United States